Applications for the Global Experience Bursary 2024 are now closed. Applications for 2025 will open in the spring of 2025.

 • You can apply for the Global Experience Bursary if you are in your final year of studying, but you must apply before your graduation date and complete the opportunity by the 31 August 2023.

-• It is advisable that before you confirm your placement and apply for a visa (if applicable to you), we recommend that you check all the travel restrictions carefully before making financial commitments to undertake an in-person placement as the University of Westminster will not be able to reimburse applicants for any placement fees lost.
+• It is advisable that before you confirm your global experience and apply for a visa (if applicable to you), we recommend that you check all the travel restrictions carefully before making financial commitments to undertake an in-person placement as the University of Westminster will not be able to reimburse applicants for any programme fees lost.

 • Please note that you cannot apply for the Global Experience Bursary to help fund the following opportunities: